 The standard equation is stated as below:

 In our case, y represents the working capital because that is to be forecasted.
 X represents sales as it is the base for finding out the working capital. a & b are intercept and slope.
 A slope is the rate of change of working capital with one unit change in revenue.
 Intercept is the point where the regression line and working capital axis meet.
 At the end of the statistical exercise with past revenue and working capital data, we will get an equation as explained above with real values of a and b.
 Then we will be able to find out y (working capital) for a given x (forecasted sales).

 How to Calculate Working Capital using Regression Analysis with Formula and Example

-Let us try to understand what we have to do for getting our estimates rather than understanding too much technical statistics.
+Let us understand what we have to do to get our estimates rather than understanding too much technical statistics.
 See the following table.
-The first column is a year, a second is sales and third is working capital.
+The first column is a year, the second is sales, and the third is working capital.
 As we required the past data for future forecasting, here we have our past data.
-The fourth column is the product of sales and working capital and a fifth is the square of sales.
+The fourth column is the product of sales and working capital, and the fifth is the square of sales.

 |Sr. No.||Year||Sales||Working Capital||Product of Sales & WC||Square of Sales (x)|

 Once this table is ready with n, Σx, Σy, Σxy, and Σx2.
 We will solve the following equations.

 |Formula = Σy = na + bΣx||Formula = Σxy = aΣx + bΣx2|